d12frosted/elpa-mirror/nongnu/subed-readme.txt

 mpv integration (optional)
 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  • Open videos with `C-c C-v' or automatically when entering subed-mode if the video file is named like the subtitle file but with a video extension (e.g. `.mkv' or `.avi').
+  • Open videos with `C-c C-v' or automatically when opening a subtitle file if the video file is named like the subtitle file but with a video extension (e.g. `.mkv' or `.avi').
   • Subtitles are automatically reloaded in mpv when the buffer is saved.
   • Cursor and playback position are synchronized: